rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 ### 2.3.5 Default Values

 When we create or modify tuples, we sometimes do not have values for all components.
-In general, any palce we decalre an attribute and its data type, we may add the keyword `DEFAULT`and an appropriate value.
+In general, any place we declare an attribute and its data type, we may add the keyword `DEFAULT`and an appropriate value.
 The value is either `NULL` or a constant.

 As an example, we might want to use *?* as a default for *studioName* and *NULL* as a default *producerNum*.
 We could replace the declarations of *studioName* and *producerNum* in Code 2.7 by: